KWagner91/angular-tic-tac-toe/README.md

 # TicTacToe

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.12.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.12, based on the project Tic Tac Toe PWA Tutorial from [Firebase](https://www.youtube.com/watch?v=G0bBLvWXBvc&t=523s).
+The [Nebular](https://akveo.github.io/nebular/) UI was used for styling.

 ## Development server